SiemensHalske/SyntaxAnalyst/docs/analysis_pipeline.md

 Key Features:

 - **File Format Compatibility**: Accepts multiple file types such as `.exe`, `.dll`, `.apk`, `.bin`, `.elf`, among others.
 This ensures flexibility in analyzing samples across different platforms.
 - **Optional Batch Processing**: Enables the analysis of multiple samples simultaneously, making it efficient for handling large datasets.
 - **File Validation**: Ensures that the provided samples are intact and suitable for analysis.
 This includes checking file integrity and identifying corrupted or incomplete files.
 - **Metadata Extraction**: Gathers basic information about each sample, such as file size, hash values (MD5, SHA256), and timestamps.
 This metadata serves as an initial reference for further analysis.

 ### **2. Preprocessing**

 - **File Validation**: Check file integrity and ensure compatibility.
 - **File Type Detection**: Use `file` command or similar tools to determine the type (e.g., PE, ELF, APK).
 - **Metadata Extraction**: Gather basic information like size, timestamps, and hash values (MD5, SHA256).

+## Stage 2

 ### **3. Static Analysis Modules**